-The choice seer was to be raised up from Joseph's line of posterity, for Joseph prophesied, "Thus saith the Lord God of my fathers unto me, A choice seer will I raise up out of the fruit of thy loins."
+The choice seer was to be raised up from Joseph's line of posterity, for Joseph prophesied, "Thus saith the Lord God of my fathers unto me, A choice seer will I raise up out of the fruit of thy loins..."
+(Genesis 50:27).
 Joseph's posterity became great; his two sons, Manasseh and Ephraim, becoming the heads of two great tribes in Israel.
-The branch which was "broken off," and came to America was but a small part of the tribe of Manasseh-in fact, but one or two families-but it grew into a great people, which in time extended over the entire western hamisphere.
-Undoubtedly there are other portions of the posterity of Joseph in other parts of the world, but the seer who is to be of the seed of Joseph is prophesied of only in connection with this branch.
+The branch which was "broken off" and came to America was but a small part of the tribe of Manasseh-in fact, but one or two families-but it grew into a great people, which in time extended over the entire Western Hemisphere.
+Undoubtedly there are other portions of the posterity of Joseph is prophesied of only in connection with this branch.
 He is to be of the branch in America.